cailleanC1C/C1C-Recruitment/docs/ops/Promo_Summary_Spec.md

 ## Overview

 - Promo summary embeds reuse the **same visual style** as the Welcome Summary:
-  - Sheet-driven ordering and labels
   - Section headers
   - Inline field pairs with `•` separator
   - Number abbreviation (`K` / `M`)
-- No schema changes are required; all fields reuse the existing **Promo onboarding questionnaire** columns.
-- The embed honours the **sheet-driven visibility rules** (`skip` / `optional` decisions) resolved during the promo flow.
+- Returning/member move flows continue to honour the **sheet-driven visibility rules** (`skip` / `optional` decisions).
+- Leadership move embeds now use a dedicated layout keyed off the `pl_` answer set (not the welcome layout):
+  - Player & reporter lines draw from `pl_player_name`, `pl_reporter`, and clan fields.
+  - Inline pairs keep difficulty + clash data on the same line (Hydra/Chimera, CvC points inline with CvC state).
+  - War-mode details show Siege participation on every leadership summary; Siege detail is conditional.
 - Inline formatting keeps Hydra and Chimera clash averages alongside their difficulty answers, and CvC points inline with priority.
 - Each promo flow has its own **section layout**, but all use a shared builder pattern.